La Mesa SPINAL CORD INJURY LAWYERS

 Some of the most common causes of SCI include:

-- Motor vehicle accidents: Motor vehicle and traffic-related events are the leading cause of spinal cord injuries in the United States.
+- Motor vehicle accidents: Automobile crashes cause over 40 percent of spinal cord injuries annually.
+Motor vehicle and traffic-related events are the leading cause of spinal cord injuries in the United States.
 The impact of a crash, particularly one that occurs at a high speed, can severely jolt a vehicle occupant, causing them to be thrown wildly back and forth.
 Motorcyclists, bicyclists, and pedestrians are also at high risk of sustaining a spinal cord injury when they are in an accident with a motor vehicle.

 - Slips and falls: Falls are the second leading cause of SCI in the U.S., and the leading cause among individuals over the age of 45.
 Those who are age 65 and older are particularly susceptible to serious injuries from a slip and fall accident, because their bones are more fragile and brittle.
+Across all age groups, falls are the reason for over 25% of spinal cord injuries, and the risk and rate of injury rises after age 65.
 Many of these injuries happen in nursing homes because of elder neglect and/or abuse.

-- Violence: Violence is the third leading cause of spinal cord injuries, and by some recent measures, they have overtaken slips and falls to move into the number two slot.
+- Violence: Each year, over 15% of spinal cord injuries take place due to gunshots, knife wounds, and physical altercations such as fistfights.
+Violence is the third leading cause of spinal cord injuries, and by some recent measures, they have overtaken slips and falls to move into the number two slot.
 Examples of acts of violence that can result in SCI include gunshot wounds and assault with various types of weapons.

 - Sports accidents: Sports and recreational activities are the fourth leading cause of SCI.
 These more commonly occur in high-impact or extreme sports, such as football, skiing, and diving.
 Diving accounts for approximately 2/3 of all sports-related spinal cord injuries.

-- Others: Other events that can cause spinal cord injuries include workplace accidents, being struck by/struck against events, and medical/surgical errors.
+- Others: Other events that can cause spinal cord injuries include workplace accidents, drugs/alcohol induced injuries, and diseases such as osteoporosis and arthritis.

 Types of SCI